 The Apostle Islands National Lake Shore and the Bayfield Peninsula offer many fun activities to choose from.
 We have many options for activities that are dependent on the wind and the weather.
-On windy days, we will stick to the land and take some great hikes.
-On calmer days we venture out in sea kayaks and 24-foot Voyageur canoes.
+On windy days, we will stick to the land and take great hikes.
+On calmer days we will venture out in sea kayaks and 24-foot Voyageur canoes.
 A sample itinerary includes:

 DAY 1: Your trip begins at our Little Sand Bay Base Camp.
 Your family will learn how to set up camp, go over safety issues, and begin to explore this area full of beautiful hemlock and cedar trees.
 Your guides will provide an orientation to sea kayaking and our 24-foot Voyageur canoes.
 After dinner you'll get to know your trip mates and make s'mores around the campfire.

 DAY 3: After breakfast, we might paddle or hike to the Mawikwe Bay sea caves.
 As you eat your lunch on a sandy beach, feel the joy of this magical place.
-After lunch go on a beautiful nature hike to a nearby waterfall.
+After lunch go on a beautiful hike to a nearby waterfall.
 Spend the evening back at Base Camp around the fire playing games and listening to stories.